What is an Invoice Payment? A Guide to Paying Vendors

 5. AP Analytics

-If you use an AP platform that aggregates and renders data in real time, you can add a 5th step to the process.
-The right analytics tools allow you to calculate key AP metrics automatically, such as invoice aging, the average cost per invoice, rate of error, and more.
+If you use an AP platform that aggregates and renders data in real-time, you can add a 5th step to the process.
+The right analytics tools allow you to calculate key AP metrics automatically, such as invoice aging, the average cost per invoice, the rate of error, and more.
 This information enables data-driven decision-making and helps identify ways to improve efficiency, save money, and increase accuracy.

 How to Make an Invoice Payment

-In this modern era, there are many methods available for paying invoices.
+In this modern era, many methods are available for paying invoices.
 If your AP department relies on manual processes, you may primarily send payment via check.
 If you use AP automation tools, you may have many more options at your disposal.
 Primary payment options include the following:

 Check:

 These must be printed out and mailed to the recipient, which can lead to delays.
-33% of companies are making more than 50% of their payments via check.
+33% of companies make more than 50% of their payments via check.
 However, checks do incur additional costs both for AP departments and your suppliers’ AR teams.

 Virtual Cards: